 If you rent a car, you may be offered auto insurance coverage as part of the rental.
 Some credit card networks even offer return assistance programs that extend the window for returning unused merchandise.
 Keep in mind: the rules vary between cards and the issuers.

-Some card issuers have introduced chip and PIN security features on cards that contain an embedded strip rather than a magnetic strip and are protected by a personal identification number (PIN).
+Many issuers have introduced chip and PIN security features on cards that contain an embedded strip rather than a magnetic strip.
 Chip cards are based on a global card payment standard called EMV (Europay, MasterCard, and Visa), currently used in more than 80 countries around the world.

-Beginning on October 1, 2015, merchants and businesses in the U.S. will be required to add in-store technology and processing systems so that you can make a purchase using a chip card.
-You may already need this type of card if you travel internationally since magnetic strip credit cards are not accepted in some countries.
+Beginning on October 1, 2015, merchants and businesses in the U.S. were required to add in-store technology and processing systems so you could make a purchase using a chip card.
+You may also need this type of card if you travel internationally since magnetic strip credit cards are not accepted in some countries.

 Credit Card Agreement Database and Sample Agreement

-Submit a complaint to the CFPB about problems with managing you credit card account, billing disputes, changes to your APR, fees, unauthorized transactions, and many other issues.
-If you fail to resolve the problem, ask for the name, address, and phone number of the card company's regulatory agency.
+Submit a complaint to the CFPB about problems with managing your credit card account, billing disputes, changes to your APR, fees, unauthorized transactions, and many other issues.
+If the problem isn't solved, ask for the name, address, and phone number of the card company's regulatory agency.